cleverfranke/processing3-eclipse-template/readme.md

 If you want to add more libraries to this template, place them in the /lib folder under the correct path, so /lib/processing/{libraryName} for Processing native and contributed libraries, or lib/{libraryName}.
-Include the library in the build path and if needed (e.g. if the library requires native libraries) make sure the Ant build files copy the required libraries and have the run scripts reference them.
+Include the library in the build path and if needed (e.g. if the library requires native libraries) make sure the Ant build files copy the required libraries and include the new libraries in the FileSystem::setDefaultLibraryPaths if needed (only for libraries that have native code)